Buff-cheeked gibbon

 We are home to three buff-cheeked gibbons – Donnie, Jon and Leah.

 You can often hear our gibbons’ 'song' in the early morning.
 It is a distinct and unmistakable mix of long, high-pitched whoops and twitters.
+On a clear day, the call can travel several kilometres.

 Population